-- 1. Open the doors.
-(Refrigerator and Freezer) - Once doors are open, remove screws from Base Grille and remove. - 3.
+- 1. Remove screws from Base Grille and remove. - 2.
 Reattach screws to the base of refrigerator.

-A proper distance from adjacent items
+A proper distance from adjacents items

 Please keep the refrigerator at a proper distance from other things.
-Too small a distance from adjacent items may result in lowered freezing capability and increased electricity consumption charges.
+Too small a distance from adjacent items may result in lowered freezing capability and increased electricity charge consumption.